securitybunker/databunker/README.md

 ## Privacy by design

-This product, from the architecture level and down was built to comply with strict privacy laws such as GDPR and CCPA.
+This product, from the architecture level and down to code was built to comply with strict privacy laws such as GDPR and CCPA.
 Deploying this project can make your architecture **privacy by design** compliant.

 ## Transparency and Accountability principle